Quantum enhanced metrology in the search for fundamental physical phenomena: Quantum Enhanced Sensing with Squeezed States

 You might have already noticed that this reduction in the variance of $\tilde{F}_Y$ has been balanced by a proportionate increase in the variance that would have been achieved in a measurement of $F_X$.
 That is, if the system were prepared in the same squeezed state but instead only $Y$ was measured, the associated estimate would have greatly increased variance $\Var(\tilde{F}_X)=G/2$.
 It is tempting \textit{but wrong} to view this as some kind quantum morality tale, in which the benefit of squeezing in the measurement of a parameter coupled to $Y$ is balanced by an associated penalty in measuring a parameter coupled to the canonically conjugate observable $X$.

 The measurement strategy for overcoming this apparent compromise is a beautiful example of using an entangled ancillary system to enhance sensitivity \cite{Yurke1986}.
-Imagine that I introduce a second oscillatory system (a second cavity in our example) that is uncoupled to the classical force we wish to estimate.
+Imagine that I introduce a second oscillatory system (a second cavity in our example) whose quantum state can be manipulated, but can be otherwise much simpler than the science cavity as it need not couple to the dark matter field.
 Denote the state of the science cavity with phase space coordinates $X_1$ and $Y_1$, and the ancillary cavity $X_2$ and $Y_2$.
 Particular joint observables $\hat{Q}=\hat{X}_1-\hat X_2$ and $\hat P=\hat Y_1+\hat Y_2$, commute with each other $[Q,P]=0$.
 (The two other observables orthogonal to respectively $\hat{Q}$ and $\hat{P}$, are $\hat{R}=\hat{X}_1+\hat X_2$ and $\hat S=\hat Y_1-\hat Y_2$.).
 It is therefore possible to prepare the joint system in a simultaneous eigenstate of both $\hat{Q}$ and $\hat{P}$, known as an Einstein, Padolsky, and Rosen (EPR) state \cite{Braunstein2005}.

 An EPR state also has an unphysical character but, just as for a single-mode squeezed state, a two-mode squeezed state approaches an EPR state in the limit of infinite squeezing.
 The two mode squeezing operator is